mindspore-ai/docs/tutorials/experts/source_en/parallel/train_ascend.md

 This sample uses the `CIFAR-10` dataset, which consists of color images of 32 x 32 pixels in 10 classes, with 6000 images per class.
 There are 50,000 images in the training set and 10,000 images in the test set.

-> `CIFAR-10` dataset download address: <https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz>.
+> Download [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz).
 If the download is unsuccessful, try copying the link address and download it.

 Download the dataset and decompress it to a local path.
 The folder generated after the decompression is `cifar-10-batches-bin`.